 Give your child tasks that complement their strengths.
 For example, if your child is good at measuring, have them start by measuring ingredients.
 By mastering the easier skills and gaining confidence, accomplishing the harder task will be a much more enjoyable process.

-“Cooking is a skill that can help a child with ASD gain independence as they get older,” says Dr. Tom Megerian, pediatric neurologist and medical director of the Thompson Autism Center.
+“Cooking is a skill that can help a child with ASD gain independence as they get older,” says Dr. Tom Megerian, pediatric neurologist and medical director of the Thompson Autism and Neurodevelopmental Center.
 “It offers a chance for social interaction, lets children feel pride in their work and also may help broaden the range of foods they are willing to eat, as they taste their work.
 But even more, it is a way for you and your child to connect.”